monuit/truecivic/README.md

 ## License

 Code is released under the GNU Affero General Public License v3 (AGPLv3).
-Any derived site must not use the openparliament.ca name or logo without explicit permission.
+Any derived site must not use the TrueCivic name or logo without explicit permission.
 See `LICENSE` for full terms.